 Older Than Radio: Fantine in Victor Hugo's Les Misérables.
 She subverts a few characteristics of this trope, popular in that era and genre, because her illness is named, her wizened, aged appearance is described in detail, and when she dies, she does not die from the disease itself.
 On the other hand, she manages to soliloquize paragraphs on what she's going to do when she gets better (despite the fact that the narration says she coughs near-constantly) and win the heart of all around her.
+(Fantine in the musical of Les Misérables is ailing and wasting away, and also sings a plaintive song about the winter wind crying and the night encroaching, and of how she would love to see her little girl one more time before she dies.
+And then she dies.
+And her death acts as a motivator for the rest of Valjean's actions for the next, oh, ten years or so.)

 Many of the female characters created by Edgar Allen Poe fit this type.
 Notable examples include the eponymous heroines of his short stories "Ligeia" and "Berenice", and his famous poem "Annabel Lee".
 They always die.